AhmedRMunir/PartnerUp/reports/week8_progress_report.md

 ## Next week's goals:

 - Roman:
-  - Finish Dev Docs
   - Go over other written docs and review
+  - Work on CSS
 - James:
   - Add CSS formatting to our interfaces
+  - Work on Google SSO
+- Alamjit:
+  - Work on Google SSO
 - Ahmed + Detlef:
-  - Add SSO login
+  - Improve Testing for Matching Algorithm and other features
-- Alamjit + Umair:
+- Umair:
   - Continue on improving on the Matching Algorithm
-  - Improve Testing for Matching Algorithm and other features

 ## Contributions: